top of page

 The worst (and weirdest) movie that John Huston ever directed: "Phobia."

-This is utter trash on every level, it was released during the slasher craze of the early 80's and was shot in that style, and with that amount of intelligence.
+This is utter trash on every level.
+It was released during the slasher craze of the early 80s and shot in that style and with that amount of intelligence.
 Huston was blatantly taking the check with this nonsense and dutifully provided the proper shocks and idiotic twists for whatever audience this thing was made for.

 I remember seeing this movie in the theater when it was released and just laughing my ass off at almost every scene.
-The plot gets weirder and weirder as the running time creeps along, and each of the phobia-based kills are increasingly ridiculous until it reaches the unintentionally hilarious climax.
+The plot gets weirder and weirder as the running time creeps along, and each phobia-based kill is increasingly ridiculous until it reaches the unintentionally hilarious climax.

 Huston would follow this nonsense up with a couple of other weird ones: the hilarious Nazi/soccer/P.O.W./prison escape classic "Victory," with Sly Stallone, Michael Caine, and Pele, and the unfortunate and awful film adaptation of the Broadway musical "Annie."